tyranthym/InvestmentOptionCalculator-frontend/README.md

 - typescript strict mode
 - react hook + context api for state management

+## Future Improvement
+- display total remaining % investment percentage on the fly when user typing for easy calculation
+- Input validation for all user-inputs

 ## Available Scripts

 In the project directory, you can run: